 - 1 teaspoon sea salt

 - 1 teaspoon cumin seed

 - 8 bay leaves

 - 4 sticks cinnamon

 - Wash and stem grapes.
 Using a sharp knife, cut off the very tip of the grape, right where the stem meets it.

 - Place prepared grapes into two clean quart jars.

 - Meanwhile, heat vinegar and all remaining ingredients over medium heat for 10 minutes.
 Stir occasionally to make sure sugar has fully dissolved.

 - Pour hot liquid, and all of the whole spices, into grape-filled jars.
-Push cinnamon sticks and bay leaves down into jar.
+Divide cinnamon sticks and bay leaves between the two jars; push down into jar so they don't float on top.
 Set aside, uncovered, while pickling liquid cools – about one hour.
 Screw on lids, turn jars upside-down a few times to distribute the spices, and place in fridge overnight to cure.